- Distinguished Researcher Award, Al-Balqa Applied University, Jordan, 2016-2017.

-- Maha Aljarah, Mohammad Shurman, Sharhabeel H. Alnabelsi, “Cooperative-Hierarchical Based Edge-Computing Approach for Resources Allocation of Distributed Mobile and IoT Applications”, accepted to the International Journal of Electrical and Computer Engineering (IJECE) (Scopus), to appear in Jan 2020.
+- Maha Aljarah, Mohammad Shurman, Sharhabeel H. Alnabelsi, “Cooperative-Hierarchical Based Edge-Computing Approach for Resources Allocation of Distributed Mobile and IoT Applications”, accepted to the International Journal of Electrical and Computer Engineering (IJECE), Vol.10, No.1, Jan 2020, (Scopus).

-- Ramzi Saifan, Tahani Al-Qaisi, Andraws Sweidan, Sharhabeel H. Alnabelsi, Khalid Darabkh “A Novel Reduced Sensing Time Routing Protocol in Cognitive Radio Networks”, accepted to the International Journal on Communications Antenna and Propagation (IRECAP), Praise Worthy Prize, Italy (Scopus), to appear in Oct 2019.
+- Ramzi Saifan, Tahani Al-Qaisi, Andraws Sweidan, Sharhabeel H. Alnabelsi, Khalid Darabkh “A Novel Reduced Sensing Time Routing Protocol in Cognitive Radio Networks”, the International Journal on Communications Antenna and Propagation (IRECAP), Praise Worthy Prize, Italy, Vol.9, No.5, Dec 2019 (Scopus).